Justify (horse): Kentucky Derby

-The win moved Justify to the top position in the NTRA 3-year-old poll and made him the favorite for the Derby.
+The first-place finish in the Santa Anita Derby moved Justify to the top position in the NTRA 3-year-old poll and made him the favorite for the Kentucky Derby.
 To win the race though, he would have to overcome the so-called "Curse of Apollo" – no horse had won the Kentucky Derby without racing as a two-year-old since Apollo in 1882.
 Baffert pointed to the horse's natural ability but acknowledged the colt was still green.
 Furthermore, the field for the 2018 Kentucky Derby was considered one of the best in recent memory, with most of the major prep race winners given serious consideration by handicappers.
 In addition to Justify, the field included graded stakes winners Good Magic (Breeders' Cup Juvenile and Blue Grass Stakes), Mendelssohn (Breeders' Cup Juvenile Turf and UAE Derby), Audible (Florida Derby), Magnum Moon (Arkansas Derby), Noble Indy (Louisiana Derby), Vino Rosso (Wood Memorial), My Boy Jack (Lexington Stakes), Free Drop Billy (Breeders' Futurity), Firenze Fire (Champagne Stakes) and Bolt d'Oro.

 The 2018 Kentucky Derby was held on May 5 on a rainy day at Churchill Downs.
 Although the surface had been sealed earlier in the day to minimize the effect of the rain on the footing, the track condition was still labeled as sloppy.
 Justify broke well and used his early speed to establish good position near the rail going into the first turn, running a length behind Promises Fulfilled in a fast opening quarter of 22.24 seconds.
 These two maintained their position for the first three-quarters of a mile, completed in 1:11, followed closely by Bolt d'Oro, Flameaway, and Good Magic.
 Going into the final turn, Promises Fulfilled dropped back while first Bolt d'Oro and then Good Magic were put to a drive.
 Justify responded to the challenge and opened up a lead of 1 1/2 lengths at the top of the stretch, widening to 2 1/2 lengths at the finish line.
 Good Magic held on for second while Audible closed late to finish third.

 Justify came out of the race almost untouched by the mud due to his front-running style.
 The day after however, he appeared to be somewhat lame in his left hind leg – a condition that Baffert attributed to "scratches or whatever" from the wet track.
 The sensitivity was later determined to have been caused by a heel bruise.
 To protect the heel, Justify was shod with a three-quarter horseshoe before he resumed galloping on May 10.